Jūzenji: History

 Genshin, was a famous monk.
 He lived from 942 to 1017.
 His teachings describe Jūzenji.
 He said Jūzenji was centrally linked to the forces of the universe.

 The Sannō Mitsuki offers a different view.
 It says Jūzenji has a dual role in Heaven and Earth.
 He is Kokūzō in heaven.
 On earth, Jūzenji is Jizō.

 The Sange Sairyakki is another text.
 It talks about Saichō's meeting with the divine youth.
 This youth had three names.
 The first is Dōshōten.
 This means he was born with all beings.
 The second is Yugyōjin.
 He oversees the destiny of beings.
 The third is Jūzenji.
 He shares Zen's bliss and creates karmic ties.

 The Sefurisan engi adds to the story.
 It suggests the youth Saichō met was Oto Gohō.
 Oto Gohō later protected Saichō on his trip to China.

 He was sometimes identified as a serpentine deity linked to placenta and identified with Benzaiten.

 According to the legend, Jien is said to have possibly had a homosexual love affair with Juzenji.
 In one myth every night he came to Jien in the form of a monkey and sat on his shoulder.

 His popularity declined in the Edo period, and worship ended with the Meiji Restoration.
-His shrine at Hiyoshi Taisha was renamed as Jugeguu.
+His shrine at Hiyoshi sha was renamed Jugegū (樹下宮) and Kamo Tamayorihime no Mikoto came to be worshipped there as the wife of Ōyamakui no Kami.